huggingface/blog/rl-benchmark.md

 ### Throughput

 We show the throughput results below, when using 4 environments per worker.
-Notice that we don’t show results with PPO from Rllib, since after one update on the library this year, sample throughput stopped being saved in the default setting.

 <img src="assets/101_rl-benchmark/throughput_dmlab.png" alt="Throughput measurements for DmLab"/>

 Other than that, notice that we don’t plot the performances of rlpyt with Deepmind Lab, even though it has LSTM support and should supposedly work.
 Due the lack of documentation and a couple of bugs we encounter, we were not able to get this environment to work properly.

-Here again, we have the same behaviour in Rllib after 8 workers.
-We open-source our code so that the issue can be investigated.
+Here again, we have the same behaviour in Rllib after 8 workers, but now, as we have shown in the previous section, we know why.

 ### Performance